flerokoo/Shoe3D-Boilerplate-Code/README.md

 - [ ] Implement index.html tags autoreplace (i.e. <%%shoe3d_game_name%%> to what defined in build.hxml)
 - [ ] Fix double loading of the same texture, when shoe3d_allow_textures (maybe get it from three.js internal cache?)
 - [ ] Add batching for 2D layers
-- [ ] Add webp encoding for jpeg/png
+- [ ] Add webp encoding for jpeg/png (for size reduction)
     - [x] Encoding itself
-    - [ ] Replace png/jpg image urls in threejs object json files (can't just replace -- what if webp is not supported in browser?)
+    - [x] Replace png/jpg image urls in threejs object json files (now replacing links before loading (in runtime) only if webp is supported -- assuming that webp version exists when shoe3d_generate_webp flag is enabled)